WinterSilence/kohana-meta-tags/README.md

 ##Meta tags module for Kohana framework 3.х

+[!!!]
+This version include RESTful controller for work with Meta class.

 ###Installation and setup:
 Unzip the archive and place the contents into a directory with modules(`DOCROOT/modules/`).
 If necessary, copy `config/meta.php` in `APPPATH/config/meta.php` and change it.